Hot Topics Home and Family

 About BusyKid

 BusyKid is available for all mobile devices and is easy to use, highly secure and provides kids hands-on experience in managing real money.
 Children learn the important basic financial principles they won’t learn in school through the app that provides real “teachable moments” for kids.
-It’s perfect for kids 5-17 and for the equivalent of $4/mo. an entire family can gain access to the full app, five BusyKid Visa® Spend Cards and no fees (commissions) for investing transactions.
+It’s perfect for kids 5-17 and for a small fee an entire family can gain access to the full app, five BusyKid Visa® Spend Cards and no fees (commissions) for investing transactions.
 The card allows children to spend their allowance in stores or online with parents approving funds added to the card.

 Other articles by HVP News Reporters